quinix45/PSYC2_401_Memory_Lab_Slides/README.md

 A repository for my Memory lab slides.
 The slides are created in the **reveal.js** frameworks by using the **Quarto** extension in **Rstudio**!

-Here are the links to the slides so far (use full screen for appropriate aspect ratio):
+Here are the links to the slides (use full screen for appropriate aspect ratio):

 <table style="border:0px;">
 <td style="border:0px;">